brian-oo/discrete-notes/docs/source/intro.rst

     .. container:: header

-        **EECS Extension**
+        **Show/Hide Code**

     .. container:: blank

-        I should be hidden
+       Please work

 This should be after.
-I think it works
+I think it works.